Main content start

 • Grade weekly lab reports and return them at the beginning of the following lab period.
 If a student needs to re-do a lab or report, the student should receive feedback even earlier.

-• Help with miscellaneous tasks
+• Help with miscellaneous tasks.

 TAs should plan to spend 10 hours per week averaged over the quarter.

-Current (AY 2017-18) Active Learning courses include:
+Current (AY 2025-26) upper division undergraduate courses include:

 • PHYS 110/210: Advanced Mechanics (Autumn)